 And while it’s not required, if you still have some left over words before hitting the target word count, you could also sprinkle in a relevant activity you’ve participated in where you’ve been able to further apply what you’ve learned from the experience, or even how you hope to contribute to BC based on what you’ve learned from these experiences.
 This isn’t mandatory, but shows commitment through action.
 After all, BC’s Mission & History page tells us that they welcome and embrace the contributions of a diverse student body from many faith traditions.

-Please note that because this prompt is new this year, we don’t have an example written for BC’s version, but the below example, written for a similar prompt from USC, would work nicely (though it would need big word count cuts—more on that in the Tips + Analysis).
+Here’s an example written for a similar prompt from USC that would work nicely (though it would need big word count cuts—more on that in the Tips + Analysis).

 Example: